cloudflare/cloudflare-docs/content/magic-wan/connector/device-information.md

 ## Heartbeat

 Magic WAN Connector communicates periodically with Cloudflare.
 This is also known as a heartbeat, and lets Cloudflare know that the Connector in question is connected to the Internet and reachable.
+There are three symbols for the heartbeat signal that allow you to quickly check the status of Magic WAN Connector:

+- **Blue `i`**: Magic WAN Connector is contacting Cloudflare as expected.
+- **Yellow triangle**: Magic WAN Connector has not yet connected to Cloudflare.
+- **Red triangle**: There is a potential problem with Magic WAN Connector.

 ### Access Magic WAN Connector's heartbeat

 1. Log in to the [Cloudflare dashboard](https://dash.cloudflare.com/) and select your account.
 2. Go to **Magic WAN** > **Configuration** > **Connectors**.
 3. Find your Connector.
-Move your mouse over to the `i` icon right after the **Status** column.
-This will show a timestamp with the last time that specific Connector successfully contacted Cloudflare.
+Move your mouse over the icons right after the **Status** column to check the timestamp with the last time Connector successfully contacted Cloudflare.

 ## Device metrics